It's easy to start your application.

 In 2019, Marcia launched BrightPath STEAM Academy, a nonprofit organization purposed to bridge the gap for marginalized African American/Black youth and expose them to possibilities in science, technology, engineering, arts and math.
 The academy partners with highly skilled STEAM educators, corporations, universities and the faith-based community to advance the cause.

-Marcia serves on the Diversity, Equity & Inclusion (DEI) Council at RGP and the McKelvey School of Engineering DEI committee.
+Marcia serves on the Equity, Diversity & Inclusion (EDI) Council at RGP and the McKelvey School of Engineering EDI committee.
 Additionally, Marcia has served as an adjunct instructor for Georgia Institute of Technology’s Chemical and Biomolecular Engineering department and as a mentor for its minority students.

 Marcia earned a bachelor of science degree in chemical engineering from Washington University in 1991.
 She also earned three master of business administration degrees in strategic management, entrepreneurial management and finance from The Wharton School at the University of Pennsylvania.